junxit/us-congress-bills-110/bill.md

 - Whereas approximately 1,200,000 Americans are carriers of Tay-Sachs disease;
 - Whereas these unaffected carriers of the disease possess the recessive gene that can trigger the disease in future generations;
 - Whereas if both parents of a child are carriers of Tay-Sachs disease, there is a 1 in 4 chance that the child will develop Tay-Sachs disease;
-- Whereas a simple and inexpensive blood test can determine if an individual is a carrier of Tay-Sachs disease, and all people in the United States, especially those citizens who are members of high-risk populations, should be screened; and
+- Whereas a blood test can determine if an individual is a carrier of Tay-Sachs disease, and those citizens who are members of high-risk populations should consider being screened; and
-- Whereas heightened awareness and increased research are the best ways to eradicate this horrific disease: Now, therefore, be it
+- Whereas heightened awareness and continued research efforts are the best ways to find a treatment for this horrific disease: Now, therefore, be it

 That the House of Representatives supports the goals and ideals of Tay-Sachs Awareness Month and encourages and supports education and research efforts with respect to Tay-Sachs disease.